SystemsApproach/5G/impl.rst

 place), but exactly what other edge services might run on a given CORD POD is a question we do not try to answer in this book.

-The RAN and Core related components are ones we’ve described in earlier chapters.
+The RAN and Core related components are ones we've described in earlier chapters.
 They include the Control and User planes of the CU and Mobile Core, respectively.
 To simplify the diagram, we show the SGW and PGW merged into a single S/PGW.
 One other detail that